Christian Olde Wolbers: Musical career

 In 2009, Olde Wolbers and drummer Raymond Herrera parted ways with Fear Factory when vocalist Burton C. Bell chose to reform Fear Factory with Dino Cazares, bassist Byron Stroud, and drummer Gene Hoglan.

 Olde Wolbers has a project Arkaea with fellow ex-Fear Factory drummer Raymond Herrera and Jon Howard and Pat Kavanagh of the band Threat Signal.
 On 14 July 2009, Arkaea's debut album, Years in the Darkness was released.

 He also played with Beowülf and co-produced their 2011 album Jesus Freak.

 In early 2014, Olde Wolbers was in a serious motorcycle accident in which he sustained severe injuries, including broken arms, legs and ribs.
 He conducted guitar and bass lessons on Skype to help cover his medical bills.

 In July 2016, Olde Wolbers joined Threat Signal as their bass player on the Under Reprisal Anniversary tour.

-In 2020, Olde Wolbers joined Vio-lence as the replacement of original bassist Deen Dell, who had left the band for personal reasons.
+In 2020, he joined Vio-lence as the replacement of original bassist Deen Dell, who had left the band for personal reasons.
+He departed the band in February 2025 to focus on his solo band and production career.

 In October 2022, Olde Wolbers was announced as the new bass player of Bloodclot, a project formed by former Cro-Mags vocalist John Joseph.

+In 2023, Olde Wolbers was the touring upright bassist for Cypress Hill's live performances with the London Symphony Orchestra.